noteed/rsync-hackage/README.md

 This is a Docker image to serve Hackage packages through an anonymous rsync daemon.

+It is used at http://hackage.reesd.com/.
+The whole archive is about 3.6G.

 ## Create the Docker image

 Assuming you want to name the resulting image `noteed/rsync-hackage`, you can